KEF LS50 Wireless II Powered Bookshelf Speakers

 Audiophiles value the wide format support, with streaming up to 24-bit/384kHz plus MQA and DSD256 playback.
 Reviews say this allows the speakers to take full advantage of high-resolution files as well as everyday streaming services.

-Listeners appreciate the generous selection of physical inputs, including HDMI eARC, optical, coaxial, Ethernet, subwoofer out and analog AUX.
-This allows the speakers to integrate easily with TVs, turntables via a phono stage, CD players and other wired sources.
+Listeners appreciate the generous selection of physical inputs, including HDMI eARC, optical, coaxial, Ethernet, subwoofer out and analog AUX, which allows the speakers to integrate easily with TVs, turntables via a phono stage, CD players and other wired sources.
+However, some studio users miss having balanced analogue connections and find they need external DAC or monitor controllers for ideal DAW integration.

 The LS50 Wireless II are widely seen as a complete smart streaming solution, combining built-in support for platforms like AirPlay 2, Chromecast, Bluetooth and Roon with app control and rich input options so they function as a full hi-fi system in a compact form.
 Recent reviews highlight the improved KEF Connect app and direct access to services such as Spotify, Tidal and Qobuz, while also noting the absence of onboard voice assistants or smart-home control.

-Recent reviews call the updated KEF Connect app a big improvement, noting that it feels stable, intuitive and quick to respond.
-It provides easy access to streaming services, inputs and EQ settings without frequent glitches or crashes.
+Recent reviews call the updated KEF Connect app a big improvement, noting that it feels stable, intuitive and quick to respond for many users, providing easy access to streaming services, inputs and EQ settings without frequent glitches or crashes, while some owners now describe it as clunky or nearly unusable and choose to avoid it in favor of hardware controls or external streamers.

 Cons